Helping you with tax relief

 - Under this tax basis you’d deduct employee contributions from their pay after tax is taken.
 (That’s why we call this tax basis net.)

-- And it’s then added to your employee’s pension savings – even for any employees who don’t pay tax.
+- And it’s then added to your employee’s pension savings.

-And any higher or additional rate taxpayers will need to claim the extra tax relief direct from HMRC through their tax returns.
+If any of your employees pay more than the basic rate of tax, they can claim the extra tax direct from HMRC through their tax return.

 Example – Mike doesn’t earn enough to pay tax. £8 goes from his wages into his pension pot.
 Then The People’s Pension claims 20% in tax relief, adding an extra £2 to Mike’s pension pot – the same 20% rate as a basic rate taxpayer.